Dstefanescu2002/Dstefanescu2002/README.md

 - 👋 Hi, I’m @Dstefanescu2002
-- 👀 I’m interested in webscraping, NLP, CV, and any cool projects.
+- 👀 I’m interested in webscraping, NLP, Distributed Systems, and any cool projects.
-- 🌱 I’m currently learning -> Conversational AI, GPU Programming, Swift
+- 🌱 I’m currently learning -> Distributed systems, big data storage systems
 - 💞️ I’m looking to collaborate on interesting and fun projects!
 - 📫 How to reach me -> dstefanescu1609@gmail.com